Team Performance Improves When Members Demonstrate A High Degree Of

 Introduction

 In today’s fast‑changing work environment, team performance is no longer measured solely by output or deadlines.
 Researchers and practitioners alike have discovered that psychological safety—the shared belief that one can speak up, ask questions, and admit mistakes without fear of embarrassment—plays a critical role in unlocking a group’s true potential.
-That said, when team members demonstrate a high degree of psychological safety, collaboration deepens, innovation flourishes, and overall results soar.
-This article explores why psychological safety matters, how it translates into measurable performance gains, and practical steps to cultivate it within any organization That's the part that actually makes a difference..
+In real terms, when team members demonstrate a high degree of psychological safety, collaboration deepens, innovation flourishes, and overall results soar.
+This article explores why psychological safety matters, how it translates into measurable performance gains, and practical steps to cultivate it within any organization But it adds up..

 What Is Psychological Safety?